windperson/LINQPerformanceCompare/README.md

 It will run 5 different implementations, some of them using LINQ and Parallel LINQ, C# Switch expression to produce prime number sequences.

 On a Intel Core i9-13900H CPU @ 2.50GHz, 64GB RAM, Windows 11 24h2 system, it will take around 40 minutes to finish this benchmarks.

-After it finishes, it contains an additional IL Code Disassembler report document `LINQvsManualCoding.ProducePrimeNumbers-asm.md` in results folder.